jschirrmacher/netvis/README.md

   and should return a promise which resolves, when the details dialog is closed by the user and should be hidden.

-Normally, an application should store the new data in a database or a file system, when newNode or newLink events arrive.
+Normally, an application should store data in a database or a file system, when `newNode`, `nodeRemoved` or `newLink` events arrive.

 If the handlers aren't defined, simply nothing happens.